Helping Primrose Continue to be The Leader in Educational Child Care®

 Dr. Schwartz holds a joint Ph.D. in Behavioral Medicine and Clinical Psychology, with a specialization in Neuropsychology.
 He has extensive experience in the area of assessment and treatment, and serves the child, adolescent, and adult populations.
 Dr. Schwartz utilizes a “consensus building” approach when working with individuals, families, professionals, and community resources.
 He is known for his practical recommendations and his easy accessibility.

-Donna Thornton's love and zeal for child care and its quality are infectious.
-Thornton has spent the last twenty years motivating, sharing, and inspiring people to reach new levels of quality with relevant and practical training.
+Donna Thornton-Robert's love and zeal for child care and its quality are infectious.
+Donna has spent the last twenty years motivating, sharing, and inspiring people to reach new levels of quality with relevant and practical training.
 She inspires, teaches, and equips child-care professionals to make the small, but important changes that make a big difference in their programs.

 She is the author of Motivating Staff through Exceptional Personnel Policies, Stop Being a Chicken in a Buzzards World, and Child Care is a Business, Too.
 She has written a Management Curriculum for Child Care Administrators and been published in Child Care Information Exchange and by the Association of Christian Schools International.